microsoft/terminal/doc/specs/Configuration object for profiles.md

 Inactive tabs will be 'rendered' in the background with the `UnfocusedRenderingParams` object, we need to make sure that switching to an inactive tab (and so causing the renderer to update with the 'normal' parameters) does not cause the window to flash/show a jarring indicator that the rendering values changed.

-When certain appearance settings are changed via OSC sequences (such as the background color), only the focused/regular appearance will change and the unfocused one will remain unchanged.
-This means that even if no unfocused configuration was set
-(i.e. the user simply wants the unfocused configuration to look like the regular appearance), there will end up being a difference between both appearances.

 ## Future considerations